 Then we hit the road and traveled to the Blair Farm for lunch and to learn about Iowa corn farming.
 We learned that Iowa corn farms are generally family owned and passed from one generation to the next.

-Much of the corn that’s grown in Iowa is sent to ethanol plants.
+Much of the fresh corn that’s grown in Iowa is sent to ethanol plants.
 Ethanol plants use every part of the corn.
 The starch becomes ethanol fuel and the protein becomes distillers grains to feed livestock.

 Our next stop was the Kenney Farm, where they were harvesting soy beans.
 The farmers rotate growing soy beans with corn to improve the soil and decrease insects and disease.
 They also plant a cover crop in the fall to help retain the soil and prevent erosion.